james182/PyroCart/README.md

 feel free to contribute to this module to make it the best e-Commerce module for PyroCMS

 Think you should be on this list?
 Add yourself in the next pull request you submit.

+## Needed developers to take over and finish it, as i don't have the time.